severel/telerik-devops-2022/README.md

 * Run only on the main branch
 * Build Docker
 * Scan the docker - trivy / snyk
-* Push the Docker image - set immutable tag?
+* Push the Docker image
-* Set immutable tag
+* Set immutable tag?
-* Security scan in repository - periodic
+* Security scan in repository - periodic scans?

 ## Test database changes